-Senior Leadership Team (SLT) members continually circulate during on call duty periods, break, and lunch, promoting the highest standards of conduct and students being conscientious, considerate and co-operative at all times.
+Senior Leadership Team (SLT) members endeavour to circulate periodically throughout lessons, break, and lunch, promoting the highest standards of conduct and students being conscientious, considerate and co-operative at all times.

 SLT members will quietly advise staff at an appropriate time where they can see scope for improving behaviour management and will intervene if a relevant sanction has not been applied fairly and consistently in line with the Positive Discipline Sanction Protocol.
 SLT members will ensure relevant training and support is put in place for teachers who need to develop their behaviour management skills.